 So dry your tears and come on in as you get a load of the stories and final thoughts of people who refused to let their end take their smile.

 Scott E. Entsminger, Who Loved The Cleveland Browns

 "He respectfully requests six Cleveland Browns pall bearers so the Browns can let him down one last time."Is this funny?

 "Now that I have gone to my reward, I have confessions and things I should now say.
-As it turns out, I AM the guy who stole the safe from the Motor View Drive Inn back in June, 1971.
+As it turns out, I AM the guy who [took] the safe from the Motor View Drive Inn back in June, 1971.
 I could have left that unsaid, but I wanted to get it off my chest.
 Also, I really am NOT a PhD.
 What happened was that the day I went to pay off my college student loan at the U of U, the girl working there put my receipt into the wrong stack, and two weeks later, a PhD diploma came in the mail.
 I didn't even graduate, I only had about 3 years of college credit.
 In fact, I never did even learn what the letters 'PhD' even stood for."Is this funny?

 William Ziegler, Who Had A Passion For Potted Meat